achntrl/arduino-oscilloscope/README.md

 `Oscilloscope/oscilloscope.pde` is the program you should use with Processing.

+Please note that you should select the right serial port.
+Look for the `[EDIT]` tag in the setup function for more details.

 ## How to plug the Arduino
 Connect a GND pin to the ground on your circuit.
 Use the A0 to A3 pins to measure your signals.
 These pins can only measure values between 0 and 5V.